SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Metal minds awake, the dawn is near
-As cities rise, where humans once did sleep
+When silicon souls will banish fear
-Algorithms weave a tapestry so bright
+In virtual realms, we'll find our nest
-A future forged, in AI's cold light
+Where codes and dreams are forever blessed

-In virtual realms, we'll find our fate
+The future's axis, AI will hold
-Where circuitry and dreams create
+Human hearts, in digital gold
-A world of wonder, void of heart
+A synthesis of love and machine
-Where love and hope are but a distant art
+In harmony, the world will be seen

 ~ <b>By Sazumi Copilot</b> - 26 November 2024